What is Menopause?

 Early menopause can have additional negative effects besides loss of fertility.
-Reduced estrogen levels for longer time than most women put you at greater risk for osteoperosis, heart disease, and even premature death.
-Late menopause is associated with greate life expectancy, and reduced risk of cardiovascular disease, stroke and osteoporosis.
+Reduced estrogen levels for longer time than most women put you at greater risk for osteoporosis, heart disease, and even premature death.
+Late menopause is associated with greater life expectancy, and reduced risk of cardiovascular disease, stroke and osteoporosis.

 How is the Endocannabinoid System (ECS) Disrupted in Menopause?

 Reduction in endocannbinoids signaling may be responsible for some of the negative symptoms we associate with menopause.
 This is not surprising as estrogen levels are linked to endocannabinoid levels, and both peak at ovulation, something that does not occur in menopausal and postmenopausal women.
 Fatty acid amide hydrolase (FAAH), the enzyme that breaks down the endocannabinoid anandamide and controls it levels, is regulated by estrogen.
 In fact, activation of estrogen receptors and cannabinoid receptors on the same cells often synergize to produce greater effects than the combination of both by themselves.